 Click below for Le Royaume.
 Please note that this book is part of the Collection Series and contains previously published material from my other books.

 Le Royaume is a summary of what I call my “Rule of Life” resulting from my Journey on the Trail of the Dogmatic Creed with St. Joan and St. Thérèse.
-This book contains key pages from my home site Royaumefrance.us in addition to The Dove and Rose and The Counterrevolutionary and Royal Army of America.
+This book contains key pages from my home site Royaumefrance.us in addition to my books The Dove and Rose and Royal Hearts.
 This book summarizes the Kingdom in the far distance that I was told to seek.

 In her book, The Science of the Cross, Edith Stein (St. Teresa Benedicta of the Cross) wrote the following which describes well, and far more eloquently than I myself have described, what Le Royaume represents in my own life: